 However, pimecrolimus contains a boxed warning from the Food and Drug Administration (FDA) about rare cases of malignancy, such as skin cancer and lymphoma, reported in people treated with calcineurin inhibitors.

 In a skin graft, a surgeon carefully removes healthy patches of pigmented skin and uses them to cover affected areas.

-This procedure is not very common, because it takes time and can result in scarring in the area where the skin came from and the area where it is placed.
+This procedure is not very common because it takes time and can result in scarring in the area.

-Blister grafting involves producing a blister on normal skin using suction.
-The top of the blister is then removed and placed on an area where pigment has been lost.
-There is a lower risk of scarring.
+Blister grafting involves producing a blister on more typical skin using suction.
+The top of the blister is then removed and placed on an area where the pigment was lost.

 Drawbacks can include difficulty matching the color of skin and the fact that tattoos fade but do not tan.
 Sometimes, skin damage caused by tattooing can trigger another patch of vitiligo.

 Depigmentation can be an option when the affected area is widespread, covering half of the body or more.
 It works by reducing the skin color in unaffected parts to match the whiter areas better.

 Depigmentation involves applying strong topical lotions or ointments, such as monobenzyl ether of hydroquinone (MBEH), 4-methoxyphenol, and phenol.